dakotaPPP/learning-go/README.md

 Obviously after I complete all these projects I won't be a master in Go but I highly believe that this will make me both comfortable and confident with coding in Go

-### 1. Command-Line Utility (CLI) Tool - In progress
+### 1. Command-Line Utility (CLI) Tool - Completed

 A simple **file rename utility** or a **text-file word/line counter** (like a simplified `wc` command).

-- For this I chose to go with recreating the wc command to the best of my abilities
+- For this I chose to go with recreating the `wc` command to the best of my abilities

 ### 2. Simple Key-Value Store (In-Memory)